qwet11/Resume/Resume.md

 ### Java
 ![Java](https://progress-bar.dev/80/?width=400)
 > I am very comfortable programming with Java.
-This is evidenced by the several projects I have completed, ranging from simple AP Computer Science questions to creating a simple Bank Applications to creating a [Tennis Database].
+This is evidenced by the several projects I have completed, ranging from AP Computer Science questions to creating a simple Bank Applications to creating a [Tennis Database].

 ### Python
 ![Python](https://progress-bar.dev/70/?width=400)